-And in true frugal tradition, this cake is all about leftovers.
-About using up over-ripe bananas rather than wasting them.
+In true frugal tradition, this bread is all about leftovers.
+Use over-ripe bananas or the yoghurt dregs rather than waste them.

 Despite this being an old-fashioned favourite, I have altered it just a little bit by reducing the sugar.
 In fact, you could probably halve the amount again, depending on how ripe your bananas are, and it would still be sweet enough.

 1 cup of over-ripe bananas, mashed

 - Preheat oven to 180°C. Grease a large loaf tin.

 - Cream butter and sugar with beaters or a wooden spoon.

 - Mix in banana, egg and yoghurt.